essxdevoured/intellimod/README.md

 ## API reference

 - `GET /api/items`
-  - Returns `{ items: Record<string, unknown>[], source: "r2" | "sample", objectKey: string }`.
+  - Returns `{ items: Record<string, unknown>[], source: "r2" | "sample" | "sample-fallback", objectKey: string, error?: string }`.
-  - Responds with HTTP 502 if the R2 binding is configured but the object cannot be read or does not contain an array.
+  - When the R2 payload exposes a `{ counts: { [name]: number } }` map, the response normalizes it into an array of `{ name, count, updatedAt }` rows for the UI.
+  - Falls back to the bundled sample data if the R2 read fails or if the object is missing.
 - `POST /api/sort`
   - Accepts `{ items: Record<string, unknown>[], instruction?: string }`.
   - Returns the JSON schema-enforced structure from the OpenAI Responses API (`{ items: Record<string, unknown>[], notes?: string }`).